course-details-portlet

 Compulsory assignments

-• Present a literature review of a chosen topic
+• Outline of a term paper including a review of the literature of a chosen topic

-• Present a draft of the term paper and give comments on a fellow student's draft
+• Present a draft of the term paper and give comments on fellow students drafts

 Further on evaluation

 Form of assessment: Term paper and oral examination.
+The term paper must be written in English and the oral exam will be conducted in English.
 Length of term paper: 6000-8000 words.
 The oral exam covers the term paper as well as readings.
 The oral exam will be used to adjust the term paper's grade by a maximum of one grade.
 Both the term paper and the oral exam must be retaken at a repeat of the exam.

 Required previous knowledge